P-Jeremy/VueJS-Quizz-App/README.md

 # Comics Quizz App

-This project is a test project to learn VueJs
+This project is a poc to learn VueJs

 ## Project setup
 ```